jkeneda/jupyter-math-book/docs/index.md

-# Welcome to Business Math
+# Welcome to Business Math!

-This book is the author's attempt at an [open-source](https://github.com/jkeneda/jupyter-math-book), accessible approach to interactive [OER](https://www.oercommons.org/).
+These online notes are my attempt at an [open-source](https://github.com/jkeneda/jupyter-math-book), accessible approach to an interactive [OER](https://www.oercommons.org/) textbook.

-If you're a student, please navigate to the intro page for the appropriate course.
+If you're a student, navigate to the table of contents page for the appropriate course (both 1324 and 1325 are available here).
 You can use the table of contents below or the navigation panel to the left.

 ```{tableofcontents}
 ```